-Completion of any hunter education or hunter safety course approved by the Department of Fish & Game or a similar agency of another state; or possess a valid hunting license; or
+- Completion of any hunter education or hunter safety course approved by the Department of Fish & Game or a similar agency of another state; or possess a valid hunting license.

-Completion of any National Rifle Association firearms safety or training course, or any National Rifle Association hunter education course; or
+- Completion of any National Rifle Association firearms safety or training course, or any National Rifle Association hunter education course.

-Completion of any firearms safety or training course available to the general public offered by a law enforcement agency, community college, college, university, private or public institution or organization or firearms training school, utilizing instructors certified by the National Rifle Association or the Department of Law Enforcement; or
+- Completion of any firearms safety or training course available to the general public offered by a law enforcement agency, community college, college, university, private or public institution or organization or firearms training school, utilizing instructors certified by the National Rifle Association or Department of Law Enforcement.

-Completion of any law enforcement firearms safety or training course or class offered for security guards, investigators, special deputes, or any division or subdivision of a law enforcement agency or security enforcement agency; or
+- Completion of nay law enforcement firearms safety or training course or class offered for security guards, investigators, special deputes, or any division or subdivision of a law enforcement agency or security enforcement agency.

-Presents evidence or equivalent experience with a firearm through participation in organized shooting competition or military service; or
+- Presents evidence or equivalent experience with a firearm through participation in organized shooting competition or military service.

-ANY APPLICANT WHO HAS NOT COMPLETED AT LEAST ONE OF THE ABOVE TRAINING OPPORTUNITIES WILL NOT RECEIVE A CONCEALED WEAPONS LICENSE.
+ANY APPLICANT WHO HAS NOT COMPLETED AT LEAST ONE OF THE ABOVE TRAINING OPPORTUNITIES WILL NOT RECEIVE A CONCEALED WEAPONS PERMIT.

 ENHANCED CONCEALED WEAPONS LICENSE

-The course instructor is certified by the National Rifle Association, or another nationally recognized organization that customarily certifies firearms instructors as an instructor in personal protection with handguns, or the course instructor is certified by the Idaho Peace Officers Standards and Training Council as a firearms instructor.
+To obtain an Enhanced Concealed weapons permit you are required to take and pass a course with an approved instructor who is certified by the National Rifle Association, or another nationally recognized organization that customarily certifies firearms instructors as an instructor in personal protection with handguns, or the course instructor is certified by the Idaho Peace Officers Standards and Training Council as a firearms instructor.

-1. Idaho Law relating to firearms and the use of deadly force, provided that such instruction is delivered by either of the following whose name and credential must appear on the certificate:
+1. Idaho Law relating to firearms and the use of deadly force, provided that such instruction is delivered by either of the following who name and credential must appear on the certificate: